camdenboren/chat-script/README.md

 Access app at link: http://127.0.0.1:7860/

-Scripts can be reembedded at any time by executing the following:
+Scripts can be reembedded at any time by renaming/removing the scripts directory and rerunning:

+    nix run github:camdenboren/chat-script

+Or by executing the following (if you don't want to run the app):

     nix develop github:camdenboren/chat-script --command bash -c "python src/embeddings.py"